The Language of Approval: Identifying the Drivers of Positive Feedback Online: Discussion and Implications

 This work makes several theoretical and methodological contributions that extend beyond Reddit.
 We demonstrate that positive reinforcement operates through measurable, causal linguistic mechanisms rather than abstract notions of ``quality,'' providing a framework for understanding how textual choices translate into community reception.
 Our stratified causal approach isolates linguistic effects from confounds like reputation and timing, offering a template for studying other platform behaviors where selection effects typically obscure causality.

 Our work also contributes a comprehensive feature set spanning 100+ linguistic, semantic, and psychosocial attributes that future researchers can directly apply or augment for studying online feedback mechanisms.
 This feature collection captures multiple facets of textual communication that influence community reception.
 Researchers can leverage this curated feature set as a foundation for studying feedback dynamics on other platforms, investigating cross-cultural variations, or exploring adjacent phenomena like virality~\cite{chan_understanding_2024}, engagement~\cite{chan2025examining}, or community norm formation~\cite{chandrasekharan_internets_2018, reddy_evolution_2023}.
+We hypothesize that while core linguistic features (clarity, toxicity) would likely generalize across platforms, Reddit-specific affordances (threaded discussions, voting) may limit transferability to platforms with different structures.

 Future research should conduct field experiments to test whether implementing these linguistic strategies improves longitudinal outcomes.
 Researchers should also explore cross-platform generalization, and explore whether there are cultural and linguistic variations in non-English communities, and study how deployment of such interventions might shift community linguistic norms over time.
 Platform ranking audits~\cite{piccardi2024reranking,chan2025examining} could also interleave detector-ranked content with organic ranking to measure long-term effects on community dynamics, author diversity, and norm evolution.